 Each AIMLTrainingRequest may indicate the expectedRunTimeContext that describes the specific conditions for which the AIMLEntity (either AIML Model or AIML-enabled function) should be trained for.

-In case the request is accepted, the MnS producer decides when to start the AI/ML training.
-Once the MnS producer decides to start the training based on the request, the MnS producer instantiates one or more AI/MLTrainingProcess MOI(s) that are responsible to:
+In case the request is accepted, the AI/ML training MnS producer decides when to start the AI/ML training.
+Once the MnS producer decides to start the training based on the request, the AI/ML training MnS producer instantiates one or more AI/MLTrainingProcess MOI(s) that are responsible to perform the followings:

 - collects (more) data for training, if the training data are not available or the data are available but not sufficient for the training,

 - prepares and selects the training data, with consideration of the consumer provided candidate training data if any.
-The MnS producer may examine the consumer provided candidate training data and select none, some or all of them for training.
-In addition, the MnS producer may select some other training data that are available,
+The AI/ML training MnS producer may examine the consumer’s provided candidate training data and select none, some or all of them for training.
+In addition, the AI/ML training MnS producer may select some other training data that are available,

 - trains the AIMLEntity using the selected and prepared training data.